 GESIS Notebooks Overview

 This service is intended for use by social scientists.
 You can build and launch all binder-ready projects without logging in.
+If you want to have more persistent projects, you need to log in.

 The service is free for social scientists.
+In the future GESIS may include a premium offer with additional features.

 For questions regarding Jupyter or the Binder import, join the discussion, read the docs or see the code.
 Please open an issue on our GitHub repository for questions regarding GESIS Notebooks.
 We are looking forward to hearing from you.